-'''

 crm resource restart mysql

-'''

 f.
 After MariaDB has restarted successfully on the secondary Database Server, return to the SSH session on the primary Database Server.
-Remove the pause file for SL1:
+Remove the pause file for SL1 using the following command:

 '''

-sudo rm /tmp/.proc mgr pause
+sudo rm /tmp/.proc_mgr_pause

 '''

 g.
 In the SSH session on the secondary Database Server, take the Database Server out of maintenance.
 At the shell prompt, enter: